hamilton-eye.com Listed by incransom Ransomware Group

 Hamilton Eye Institute is a comprehensive vision care practice operating out of two Pennsylvania locations: Allentown and Easton.
 They provide routine eye exams, medical/surgical eye treatments, and an in-house MediSpa.

 On July 1, 2026, the Hamilton Eye Institute appeared on the leak site of the incransom ransomware group.
-The Pennsylvania-based vision care provider, which operates clinics in Allentown and Easton, had internal files exfiltrated during a ransomware attack.
+The Pennsylvania-based vision care provider, which operates clinics in Allentown and Easton, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of patients and employees affected remains unknown, anyone who has visited the practice for eye exams, surgical treatments, or MediSpa services could have personal information now at risk.

 Public reporting indicates that incransom claims to have stolen internal documents from Hamilton Eye Institute’s systems.
 The data includes files that ransomware operators typically target, such as patient records, billing information, and administrative documents.
 The incident follows the group’s standard pattern of encrypting victim networks and then publishing samples of stolen data when demands are not met.